International Workers' Day: Israel

 After historically varying popularity of Labour Day, 1 May is not an official holiday in the State of Israel.
 In the 1980s there were several large marches in Tel Aviv, numbering as much as 350,000 in 1983 and perhaps even more in 1988, but a steady decline in numbers led to only 5,000 marchers in 2010.
 During the 1990s businesses began to treat it like a regular working day as the number of Labour Day-related activities decreased.
-1 May is largely celebrated by the former Soviet Jews who immigrated to Israel in the 1990s.

 Jordan

 1 May is known as Labour Day and is a public holiday.

 Lebanon

 1 May known as the Workers' Day and is a public holiday.
 Left-wing parties and workers' unions organize marches on 1 May.

 Palestine

 1 May is known as Labour Day and is a public holiday.

 Yemen

 1 May is known as Labour Day and is a public holiday.